opentomb/OpenTomb/README.md

 Bullet Physics.
 * OpenTomb implements a Lua scripting engine to define all entity functionality.
- This means that, again, unlike the original, much less is hardcoded into the engine itself, so functionality can be extended or modified without havng to modify and recompile the engine itself.
+ This means that, again, unlike the original, much less is hardcoded into the engine itself, so functionality can be extended or modified without having to modify and recompile the engine itself.
 * Many abandoned and unused features from the original engine have been enabled in OpenTomb.
 New animation, unused items, hidden PSX-specific structures inside